Medicare Advantage Insurance Denial

 Appeal Level 5: In 2022, your case must be valued at no less than $1,760 to receive a federal district court judicial review.

-The California-based Law Offices of Scott Glovsky has been helping health insurance policyholders for more than twenty years.
+The California-based Law Offices of Scott Glovsky has been helping health insurance policyholders for 25 years.
 Scott Glovsky is recognized as one of the most experienced, well-respected, and compassionate insurance lawyers in the nation.
-We understand a Medicare Advantage Health Insurance Denial and have helped many patients get the care they need.
+We understand health insurance denials and have helped many patients get the care they need.
 Results of our cases have impacted millions of California insurance policyholders by forcing insurance companies to change their behavior.